 The present Rectory house is in the extreme south of the parish in the old village of Finchampstead and the PCC is fully behind the intention to relocate the Rectory to a more central position i.e. one more visible to the new communities we are looking to reach.

-We are working with the Diocese of Oxford to identify suitable properties for them to purchase as a new Rectory within the Finchwood Park and Arborfield Green areas of the parish, part of the major housing development referred to in other parts of this document.
+We have worked with the Diocese of Oxford to identify a suitable property for them to purchase as a new Rectory within the Finchwood Park and Arborfield Green areas of the parish, part of the major housing development referred to in other parts of this document.
 The area offers many opportunities for our parish outreach and we feel it is key for the incumbent to live within this part of the Parish.
 In some sections of Finchwood Park and Arborfield Green the housing has been fully completed and occupied, in some areas the housing is under construction and there are also areas that have been agreed for further development.
-An example of the type of property we have been looking at is below.
+An offer by the Diocese to purchase the property below has been accepted.